hdnh2006/tensorflow-classifier/README.md

 ## About me and contact

-This code is based on the YOLOv5 from Ultralytics and it has been modified by Henry Navarro

-If you want to know more about me, please visit my blog: henrynavarro.org.
+If you want to know more about me, please visit my blog: [henrynavarro.org](https://henrynavarro.org).